Why is the new mill called a “next-generation bioproduct mill”?

 The operating model for the bioproduct mill is based on a partnership network where new products are created in cooperation between various expert operators in the value chain.
 We are expecting businesses of various sizes and in various stages of development that specialise in biomaterials and bioenergy, for example, to join the ecosystem.
 Opportunities to manufacture innovative, high-added-value bioproducts will open up for small and medium-sized enterprises in particular.

-What level of emissions will the new mill generate compared to the existing Äänekoski mill?
+What level of emissions will the new mill generate compared to the previous Äänekoski pulp mill?

-Despite a significant increase in production, the mill will remain compliant with the environmental permit granted to the present pulp mill in 2006.
-All production side streams and waste will be reused.
-The equipment solutions will be based on energy efficiency and clean technology.
+Despite a significant increase in production, the mill will remain compliant with the environmental permit granted to the previous pulp mill in 2006.
+The goal of bioprpduct mill is that all production side streams and waste will be reused.
+The equipment solutions are based on energy efficiency and clean technology.

 - Emissions into water: no effect on the usability classification of the natural waterway

-- Emissions into the air: the quality of air in the town will improve, particularly in terms of odorous compounds
+- Emissions into the air: the quality of air in the town is improved in terms of odorous compounds

-- Noise: the noise generated by the mill and the mill area will not exceed the guideline values
+- Noise: the noise generated by the mill and the mill area is not exceeding the guideline values

-- Solid waste: the amount of solid waste will be minimised, and recycling will be continuously developed.
+- Solid waste: the amount of solid waste is minimised, and recycling is continuously developed.

-What types of wood will the mill use and in what proportion?
+What types of wood is the mill using and in what proportion?

-The mill will use 4.5 million cubic metres of softwood and 2 million cubic metres of birch per year.
-It will increase the annual use of softwood by 3.9 million cubic metres and the use of birch by 0.4 million cubic metres.
+The mill is using 4.5 million cubic metres of softwood and 2 million cubic metres of birch per year.
+It is increasing the annual use of softwood by 3.9 million cubic metres and the use of birch by 0.4 million cubic metres.

 Will the wood raw material be sufficient for such large-scale production?
 How will you ensure availability?

-The use of pulpwood will increase by around 4 million cubic metres per year.
+The use of pulpwood is increasing by around 4 million cubic metres per year.
 The annual felling of softwood pulpwood can be increased sustainably by 7 million cubic metres in Finland.
-The effect will spread across Finland through changes in the sourcing areas of our mills.
+The effect is spreading across Finland through changes in the sourcing areas of Metsä Fibre´s pulp mills.

 Our wood supply is supported by the central location of Äänekoski, the broad member base of Metsäliitto Cooperative, and Metsä Group’s strong wood products industry, which uses logs as a raw material.
-The need for imported wood will remain at its present level.
+The need for imported wood is remaining at its present level.